ComparativeGenomicsToolkit/taffy/README.md

 The `-a` option can be used to add rows that ignore gaps greater than the specified size when computing coverage.
 So `-a 10 -a 100` would report coverage statistics for the whole genome, as well as ignoring gaps `>10bp` and `>100bp`.
 There will be `3X` the number of output rows.

 You can also use the `-s` option to add a breakdown of sex chromosomes and autosomes to the output table, ex `-s chrX -s chrY`.

-A common requirement is that a MAF/TAF has exactly one row for every species in the alignment.
-As Cactus, and other tools, output MAFs that don't necessarily follow this convention it is useful to be able to force this.
-Using:

-    taffy view -i MAF_FILE | taffy sort -n SORT_FILE -p PAD_FILE -r DUP_FILE | taffy view -m

-Where the -p specifies the prefixes to "pad", that is any block not containing a row matching a prefix in the PAD_FILE will have that row added, using gaps and dummy coordinates to fill in the row.
-Similarly, the -r specifies that any set of two or more rows whose names match a given prefix in the DUP_FILE will be pruned so that only one such row is kept in the block.
-The heuristic used for dropping dupes currently is intentionally very simple: all rows after the first occurrence of a row matching the given sequence prefix are dropped.
-Using these options (and optionally the filter option) allows you to construct a MAF ordered and with exactly the set of rows expected for every block.

 # Referenced-based MAF/TAF and Indexing